sotbike/Q/README.md

 Meta-regression analysis: R code is included for the implementation of a random effects model; subgroups: studies published before & after 2018, studies with & without patient matching, single- / multicenter studies, stratification according to ROBINS-I tool, moderators: year of publication, number of quality stars assigned according to the Newcastle - Ottawa Scale (NOS).

-Sensitivity analysis: Level 1: Re-analysis in a subset of studies with relatively increased precison of reported results.
-Level 2: Observation of the change in the MD of Q between robotic and open partial nephrectomy for the various values obtained by the correlation coefficient (r) between the original variables (EBL & OT).
+Sensitivity analyses: Level 1: Re-analysis in a subset of studies with relatively increased accuracy of reported results based on their CI95% (OSA).
+Level 2: Re-analysis in the subset of low risk of bias (ROB) studies with patient matching (ML).
+Level 3: Re-analysis in a subset of studies with relatively large sample sizes based on their patient populations (LS).
+Level 4: Re-analysis in the subset of multicenter studies with patient matching (MM).
+Level 5: Exploration of the change in the MD of Q between robotic and open partial nephrectomy for the theoretical range of values obtained by the correlation coefficient (r) between the original variables (EBL & OT).

 Instructions for the replication of results:
-   1. Create a desktop folder named "Data" and save the csv files provided.
+   1. Create a desktop folder named "Data" and save the csv files provided in the "Dataseets" folder.
    2. Make sure you provide the appropriate absolute / relative paths for your system.
    3. The code creates various desktop folders with appropriate names to save the derived data and plots.
+   4. Make sure to save the Excel files derived as csv files in the "Data" desktop folder.